Delicious boiled peeled shrimp are perfect for serving with shrimp cocktail, but I often serve them as a main course, with drawn butter for dipping.

 - If you need to defrost the shrimp, place for 10 minutes in a large bowl filled with cool water.
 After 10 minutes, replace the water with fresh cool water and allow to soak for 10 more minutes.
 Transfer the shrimp to a colander and rinse with cool water.

 - While shrimp are thawing, fill a large stockpot with water.
 Add 1 tablespoon kosher salt.
 Bring to a boil over high heat.

 - Add the thawed shrimp to the boiling water.
 Gently stir.
 Cover, remove from heat, and allow to cook for 10 minutes.

-- Using a slotted spatula, transfer the cooked shrimp to a platter or to a large bowl.
-Cover and refrigerate until ready to serve, and for at least 2 hours.
+- Using a slotted spatula, transfer the cooked shrimp to a platter.
+Cover and refrigerate 2 hours.